Eng-waadALqahtani/PredictI-project/DEPLOYMENT.md

-# PredictIQ - Digital Threat Fingerprint
+# PredictAI - Digital Threat Fingerprint
 ## Deployment Guide for Render

-This guide will help you deploy the PredictIQ security system to Render.
+This guide will help you deploy the PredictAI security system to Render.

 ---